bcsefercik/Command-Line-Spotify/README.md

 ## Description
 This aims to be a simple tool to control Spotify Clieant on Ubuntu Linux.
 It is basically a wrapper for dbus command line message to MediaPlayer2.
-Most probably someone already implemented a similar tool.
-But after a brief search, I was not able to find a tool that is simple enough so I thought it would take shorter time to implement by myself.
+Most probably, someone already implemented a similar tool.
+But after a brief search, I was not able to find a tool that is simple enough for me, so I thought it would take less time to implement by myselfinstead of searching.

 ## Installation
 In terminal enter following commands: